bi119aTe5hXk/moe.TV/README.md

 - WebDAV port:8990

-- API key:<On Sonarr server, open [/settings/general](http://127.0.0.1:8989/settings/general)>
+- API key:<In Sonarr server web management page, open [/settings/general](http://127.0.0.1:8989/settings/general)>

-4. Hit "Save&Login in", and enjoy your anime night.
+4. Hit the "Save&Login in" button, enjoy your video night.

 ## How to Build

 1. Clone this project or download the source code and unzip it.
 And open moe.TV folder.

 2. Open Terminal, cd to moe.TV folder's path, and run 'pod install'.
-Notice that TVVLCKit framework will take about 2GB space and the package download speed is relatively slow.
+Notice that the TVVLCKit framework will take about 2GB space and the package download speed is relatively slow.

-3. Open moe.TV.xcworkspace, Choose your Team for code-signing.
+3. Open "moe.TV.xcworkspace" file, Choose your Team for code-signing.

 4. Build and run.